 Where are they located?
 The Ansari reside in most countries of South Asia.

 What are their lives like?
-They are predominately artisans by trade and are mostly poor and illiterate.
+They are predominately artisans by trade and are mostly poor.
 The weaving of silk is a common trade skill of these people.
 Although traditionally weavers and textile sellers, the Ansaris are now involved in a wide range of small business in towns like Janakpur or Lumbini.
 Predominately in the Maithili language, though also in Nepali or Bhojpuri, these textile artisans trade with Darzi tailors and other Muslim merchants.
 The Ansaris are not vegetarian and widely accepting of drink and food from other communities.
 They tend, however, to be rather clannish and guarded about marriage within the group.
 Bangles and beads are commonly worn and glass bangles are a symbol of married women in some communities.
 The Ansaris are Muslim who practice Islamic laws for life and living, though folk Islam practices are common.

 What are their beliefs?
 The Ansaris are Muslim who practice folk Islam which incorporates many folk beliefs into their observance of the religion.
 There are almost no followers of Christ among the Muslim Ansaris.